SEO V Google Ads - Which is best?

 With different businesses having unique needs, you should always customize digital marketing strategies so they can put their best foot forward and know how to effectively market their brands.

 Google Adwords and SEO are two distinct approaches to improve website visibility and drive potential users to your page.
 While they work great on their own, implementing both and letting them work together will not only boost your search engine ranking.
-It will also help you understand what keywords drive more customers, know more about your visitors through reporting tools, and simultaneously work on short-term and long-term marketing strategies.
+It will also help you understand what keywords drive more customers, know more about your visitors through best SEO reporting software, and simultaneously work on short-term and long-term marketing strategies.

 However, implementing these methods is only the first step.
 Tracking and monitoring performances are also crucial to keep them running seamlessly.
 Using Google ads and Google analytics reporting tools from Reporting Ninja will make it much easier to monitor campaigns and synchronize them with SEO.